munja777/StreetViewHere/README.md

 opens StreetView at your position

 Need GPS and Internet connection.
-Only when location changed, opens StreetView
+Opens StreetView only when location changed.